m1cr0lab-gamebuino/gb-images/en/3-make-images.md

 I'll let you discover them by yourself.
 This is not the purpose of this tutorial…

-In order to frame my remarks, I will take the example of a *platformer* (a platform game), in which we will have to control a character, our avatar, to tell him how to move in his environment.
+To focus my point, I will take the example of a *platformer* (a platform game), in which we will have to control a character, our avatar, to tell him how to move in his environment.
 We will therefore need a graphic element that is animated, to visually represent the actions performed by the avatar.
 In the field of video games, we call this a **sprite**.

 Let's consider the following sprite, which is relatively simple, and which allows us to animate our avatar in successive steps to give the illusion that he is walking or running (depending on the speed at which we link the steps):